MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-prerequisites.md

 # Prerequisites for installing Event Hubs on Azure Stack Hub

-The following prerequisites must be completed, before you can install Event Hubs on Azure Stack Hub. **Several days or weeks of lead time may be required**, to complete all steps.
+The following prerequisites must be completed before you can install Event Hubs on Azure Stack Hub. **Several days or weeks of lead time may be required** to complete all steps.

 ## Prerequisites